Characters of Final Fantasy X and X-2: Seymour Guado

 While often formal, Seymour hides a twisted desire to save Spira by becoming Sin and destroying the world.
-This resulted from his father's treatment who had his wife and son exiled to the island of Baaj since Seymour was considered an abomination by the Guados.
-Afterwards, Seymour's mother gave her life in the Baaj Temple to become the fayth of the aeon Anima, believing that by sacrificing herself for Spira's temporary peace against Sin, her son will be accepted by Spira's people.
-At eighteen years of age, Seymour's exile was revoked and he soon killed Jyscal and took his position.
-He asks summoner Yuna to marry him, seemingly to further unite Spira, as they both have mixed parentage, being the offspring of a human and another race.
-When Yuna's guardians learn of Seymour's motives, they stand against him and kill him.
-Seymour's spirit is able to remain in the living world and become an unsent.
+This was a result of Jyscal's treatment, as he had his wife and Seymour exiled to the island of Baaj, as the Guados considered Seymour to be an abomination.
+Afterwards, Seymour's mother sacrificed herself in the Baaj Temple to become the fayth of the aeon Anima, believing that by sacrificing herself for Spira's temporary peace against Sin, Spira's people will accept him.
+When he was eighteen years old, Seymour's exile was revoked; he soon killed Jyscal and took his position.
+He asked Yuna to marry him, seemingly to further unite Spira, as they both have mixed parentage, being the offspring of a human and another race.
+Yuna's guardians killed Seymour after learning of his motives.
+However, Seymour's spirit is able to remain in the living world and become an unsent.
 Seymour later reveals his plans for Yuna – to have her turn him into the next Sin.
-His pyreflies are later absorbed by Sin.
-There, Seymour begins seeking a means to control the creature from within.
-During this process, he is confronted a final time by Yuna and her guardians, who manage to break their way inside the creature's body.
-However, he is defeated and is sent to the Farplane by Yuna.
+Sin later absorbs his pyreflies.
+There, Seymour begins seeking a means to control Sin from within.
+During this process, Yuna and her guardians confront him and manage to break their way inside Sin.
+He is ultimately defeated, with Yuna sending him to the Farplane.

-In Final Fantasy X-2, Seymour appears only in a flashback cutscene that shows him assisting Baralai to hide from the Yevon Order.
-In Final Fantasy X-2 International, Seymour can be fought in the Battle Simulator tournament and also be added as a member of the party.
+In Final Fantasy X-2, Seymour appears in a flashback cutscene that shows him assisting Baralai to hide from the Yevon Order.
+In Final Fantasy X-2 International, Seymour can be fought in the Battle Simulator tournament and be added as a member of the party.